puf/puf.io/notes/posts/Tracking document reads in Firestore.md

 ### Cloud Logging: Logs Explorer

 One of the first tools you'll want to look at is the Log Explorer.
-If you like reading first, check the documentation on [viewing logs by using the Logs Explorer][logs-explorer], but I prefer diving in.
+If you like reading first, check the documentation on [viewing logs by using the Logs Explorer][logs-explorer].
 The log explorer lets you view recent log entries in this format:

 ![](https://i.imgur.com/mBxWcA4.png)